krishnapandey24/krishnapandey24/README.md

 Hi 👋 My name is Krishna
 ========================

-### 🙋‍♂️About Me:

-I am a third-year engineering student, pursuing a bachelor’s degree in Computer Science and Engineering.
+I am a fourth-year engineering student, pursuing a bachelor’s degree in Computer Science and Engineering.

 * 📱 I’m good at developing **Android Apps with Java and Kotlin**.
 * 🌱 I’m currently learning **Data Structures & Algorithms and Sprint Boot.**